AI & Data Fundamentals

 Core Model Types

-Vision transformers are a newer alternative that apply the same attention-based approach used in language models to images, treating patches of an image similarly to how a language model treats words in a sentence.
-They can match or exceed CNN performance on many tasks, particularly at large scale, and are increasingly common in state-of-the-art systems.
+Vision transformers are the newer alternative.
+They apply the attention approach from language models to images, treating patches of a picture the way a language model treats words.
+They can match or exceed CNN performance on many tasks, especially at large scale, and are increasingly common in state-of-the-art systems.
 Recurrent neural networks and related architectures are also used when the task involves a sequence of images, such as analyzing video.

 Common Computer Vision Tasks